WTCI Records, 1976-2024

 Collection context

-This collection includes the files of WTCI, formerly known as the Women's Therapy Centre Institute.
-The collection documents the movement from second- to third-wave feminism in relation to psychoanalysis and psychotherapy more broadly and provides a record of the evolution of teaching feminist psychoanalytic theory.
-The organization's writings show how feminism, which was not originally part of psychoanalytic theory, challenged existing models (Freud) and was integrated into others (Winnicott, Fairbairn).
+- This collection includes the files of WTCI, formerly known as the Women's Therapy Centre Institute.
+The collection documents the movement from second- to third-wave feminism in relation to psychoanalysis and psychotherapy more broadly and provides a record of the evolution of teaching feminist relational psychoanalytic theory.
+The organization's writings show how feminism and an explication of gender proscriptions, which was not originally part of psychoanalytic theory, challenged existing models (Freud) and was integrated into others (Winnicott, Fairbairn) The body as landscape for multiple projections and cultural misogynistic impingements on female development and the problems with secure embodiment was central to their work.
+A new treatment model for eating problems was created.
 The collection includes teaching materials from training programs and workshops created and led by WTCI; writing from the organization's leaders; materials from conferences, lectures, and events held by the organization; and administrative records.

 This collection contains the records of WTCI, formerly known as the Women's Therapy Centre Institute, from 1976, before WTCI's founding, to the present day.
 It includes teaching materials, including syllabi, from training programs and workshops created and led by WTCI.
 It also contains writing from the organization's leaders, including Susie Orbach, Luise Eichebaum and Carol Bloom, as well materials from conferences, lectures, and events held by the organization.
 The origins and administration of the organization are also documented in this collection through correspondence, policies, brochures, and other materials.

 Founded in 1981, WTCI, formerly known as the Women's Therapy Centre Institute, is a feminist relational psychotherapy training institute that offers clinical training "based on contemporary relational theory and intersectional feminist thought" (WTCI).
-As Susan Gutwill, one of the founders and board members of WTCl writes, "each of us on the board of the WTCI is rooted in the Women's Liberation Movement of the 1960's and 1970's as well as the other struggles for justice in our times… We have never lost our belief in the importance of feminist therapy to understand that gender mandates are central to all psychological development which is itself embedded in the political, economic and socio-symbolic realities of our lives" (Gutwill 3).
-The board and faculty of WTCI form a non-hierarchical collective and donate their labor, and their goal is to "bring an anti-oppressive lens to the field, the treatment room, and the community" (WTCI).
-WTCI is perhaps best known for their work on eating disorders.
+Each board member of WTCI has history in the Women's Liberation Movement of the 1960s and 1970s as well as the other struggles for justice like the , civil rights, LGBTQI+ liberation, and anti-war movements.
+WTCI believes in the importance of feminist therapy to understand that gender mandates are central to all psychological development which is itself embedded in the political, economic and socio-symbolic realities of our lives.
+The board and faculty of WTCI form a non-hierarchical collective and donate their labor, and their goal is to bring an intersectional anti-oppressive lens to the field, the treatment room, and the community.
+WTCI is perhaps best known for their innovative theory and clinical work on eating problems and embodiment issues.

-WTCI began as a feminist therapy study group in the wake of the feminist and Leftist movements of the 1960s and 1970s.
-At the time of WTCI's founding, feminism had not been a part of psychoanalysis and psychoanalytic theory.
-WTCI sought to show how the soul and psyche are constructed and shaped by systemic power structures.
-In the late 1970s, Susie Orbach and Luise Eichenbaum, two of the founders of WTCI, went to London, assuming they would find a feminist psychoanalytic movement there; when they did not, they decided to create an institution called The Women's Therapy Centre (WTC) in 1976.
-Given how long the waitlist for The Women's Therapy Centre became, the founders started a program to train therapists (Gutwill, 3-4).
-The Women's Therapy Centre and WTCI were sister organizations, with WTC offering clinical services and WTCI offering post-graduate training.
+At the time of WTCI's founding, feminism had not been a part of psychoanalysis and psychodynamic psychoanalytic theory.
+WTCI sought to show how the body/psyche are constructed and shaped by systemic power structures.
+In the late 1970s, Susie Orbach and Luise Eichenbaum, two of the founders of WTCI, went to London, assuming they would find a feminist psychoanalytic movement there.
+When they did not, they created The Women's Therapy Centre in 1976.
+Given how long the waitlist for The Women's Therapy Centre became, the founders started a clinic and classes to raise consciousness about a feminist approach which became a thriving government funded clinic for a number of decades.

-WTCI faculty initially began offering workshops and psychoeducational groups for the public and for practitioners.
-After beginning with lecture training and workshops, WTCI offered its first official three-year training program called Feminist Relational Psychoanalytic Psychotherapy, in 1989.
-In 1998, they launched a one-year training program called Eating and the Body: A Cultural Relational Psychoanalytic Framework (Gutwill 8).
+The Speak Outs were a community event.
+Eventually, the Speak Outs were called Indwelling, after the concept coined by British psychoanalyst Donald Winnicott, and developed into a larger, yearly event that addresses living securely in one's body and includes an open microphone Speak Out and contributions from artists and body activists.
+WTCI faculty began offering workshops and psycho-educational groups for the public and practitioners.
+WTCI offered its first official three-year training program in 1989 called Feminist Relational Psychoanalytic Psychotherapy.
+In 1998, they launched a one-year training program called Eating and the Body: A Cultural Relational Psychoanalytic Framework.
 WTCI emphasized the importance of writing in a style that was accessible to both practitioners and the public.

 Access and use